httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 }
 ~~~

+Including `commit` creates a commitment to provide a secured alternative service for the advertised
+period.
+Clients that receive this commitment can assume that a secured alternative service will be
+available for the indicated period.
+Clients might however choose to limit this time (see
+{{pinrisks}}).

+## Client Handling of A Commitment

 The value of the `commit` member MUST be ignored unless the alternative service can be strongly
 authenticated.
+The same requirements that apply to `https://` resources SHOULD be applied to
-Minimum authentication requirements for HTTP over TLS are described in Section 2.1
+authenticating the alternative.
+Minimum authentication requirements for HTTP over TLS are described
-of {{I-D.ietf-httpbis-alt-svc}} and Section 3.1 of {{RFC2818}}.
+in Section 2.1 of {{I-D.ietf-httpbis-alt-svc}} and Section 3.1 of {{RFC2818}}.
 As noted in
 {{I-D.ietf-httpbis-alt-svc}}, clients can impose other checks in addition to this minimum set.
 For
 instance, a client might choose to apply key pinning {{RFC7469}}.

-If a client is able to obtain a valid http-opportunistic resource (as per {{well-known}})
-containing a `commit` member and a strongly authenticated alternative service is available, it can
+A client that receives a commitment and that successfully authenticates the alternative service can
-assume that such an alternative will remain available for the indicated number of seconds past the
+assume that a secured alternative will remain available for the commitment interval.
+The commitment
+interval starts when the commitment is received and authenticated and runs for a number of seconds
-current time, less the current age of the http-opportunistic response (as defined in Section 4.2.3
+equal to value of the `commit` member, less the current age of the http-opportunistic response (as
-of {{RFC7234}}).
-A client SHOULD NOT fall back to cleartext protocols prior to that interval
+defined in Section 4.2.3 of {{RFC7234}}.
+A client SHOULD avoid sending requests via cleartext
-elapsing.
-Note however that relying on a commitment creates some potential operational hazards (see
-{{pinrisks}}).
+protocols or to unauthenticated alternative services for the duration of the commitment interval,
+except to discover new potential alternatives.

 A commitment only applies to the origin of the http-opportunistic well-known resource that was
-retrieved; all origins listed in the `origins` member need to independently discovered and
+retrieved; other origins listed in the `origins` member MUST be independently discovered and
-validated.
+authenticated.

-Note that the commitment is not bound to a particular alternative service.
-Clients can and SHOULD
+A commitment is not bound to a particular alternative service.
+Clients are able to use alternative
-use alternative services that they become aware of.
-However, once a valid and authenticated
+services that they become aware of.
+However, once a valid and authenticated commitment has been
-commitment has been received, clients SHOULD NOT use an unauthenticated alternative service.
-Where
+received, clients SHOULD NOT use an unauthenticated alternative service.
+Where there is an active
-there is an active commitment, clients SHOULD ignore advertisements for unsecured alternative
+commitment, clients SHOULD ignore advertisements for unsecured alternative services.
+A client MAY
-services.
+send requests to an unauthenticated origin in an attempt to discover potential alternative services,
+but these requests SHOULD be entirely generic and avoid including credentials.

 ## Operational Considerations {#pinrisks}

+Errors in configuration of commitments has the potential to render even the unsecured origin
+inaccessible for the duration of a commitment.
+Initial deployments are encouraged to use short
+duration commitments so that errors can be detected without causing the origin to become
+inaccessible to clients for extended periods.

-To avoid situations where a commitment to use authenticated TLS causes a client to be unable to
+To avoid situations where a commitment causes errors, clients MAY limit the time over which a
-contact a site, clients MAY limit the time over which a commitment is respected for a given origin.
+commitment is respected for a given origin.
+A lower limit might be appropriate for initial
-A lower limit might be appropriate for initial commitments; the certainty that a site has set a
+commitments; the certainty that a site has set a correct value - and the corresponding limit on
-correct value - and the corresponding limit on persistence - might increase as a commitment is
-renewed multiple times.
+persistence - might increase as a commitment is renewed multiple times.

 # The "http-opportunistic" well-known URI {#well-known}